 Web giants Google, Amazon, eBay, and Facebook are forming a lobbying organization with other online companies around the web to shape political and regulatory issues in government.
 According to Reuters, the organization known as “The Internet Association” will open in September, and will act as a unified voice for major internet companies, and all of those who have a stake in our web staying free and uncensored by political bologna.

-Michael Beckerman, former advisor to the chairman of the US House of Representatives’ Energy and Commerce Committee, will act as the new organization’s president, and will aid in their efforts to bring the voice of the internet to lawmakers.
+Michael Beckerman, former advisor to the chairman of the US House of Representatives’ Energy and Commerce Committee, will act as the new organization’s president, and will aid in their efforts to bring the voice of the internet to lawmakers.“We want to educate [legislators] about the impact of the Internet in their congressional districts.
+In September, we’ll do a full rollout and announce companies and announce policy positions.”

 Google and Facebook are both spending quite a bit more in lobbying spending lately.
 Google has increased federal lobbying spending by 90% ($3.92M in the second quarter), and Facebook has spent $960,000 on online privacy and immigration reform, an increase of almost 200% in the second quarter).